modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-1-sect-1.md

 *What are the main characteristics of dictatorial or democratic conceptualizations?*

-We will understand by conceptualizati****on a style for creating concepts; it is a process concerning the formation of ideas.
+We will understand by conceptualization a style for creating concepts; it is a process concerning the formation of ideas.

 ### **Learning objectives of Chapter 1.**